Bitly: Building for AI-Driven Discovery

 • Turned brand into a driver of differentiation, not just awareness

-Wistia: Expanding Content Beyond the Blog
+Wistia: Expanding Content Beyond the Blog into New Formats

 The Problem